 Length: 247 minutes / 4.12 hours (111 minutes & 136 minutes)

-The Kill Bill movies rely heavily on an eastern influence.
-It becomes very obvious that the katanas, anime, ninjas, and martial arts come from a world very different from the one that most Americans can connect with.
+The Kill Bill (2003/4) movies rely heavily on an eastern influence.
+It becomes undeniable that the katanas, anime, ninjas, and martial arts come from a world very different from the one that most Americans can connect with.
 And yet, the Japanese influence on gaming has given us many pop culture references that are still known to this day.
 Case in point, when The Bride (Uma Thurman) receives her iconic sword at the beginning of Volume 1, I could just hear in the back of my head, “It’s dangerous to go alone.
 Take this!”
 And yet, the structure of the films fits so well to the plots of most video games.
 Most games will have a boss character, who controls many minions in an increasing level of difficulty.
-Occasionally you’d have to face off against one of the mini-bosses, who usually had some sort of connection to the final boss.
+Occasionally, you’d have to face off against one of the mini-bosses, who usually had some sort of connection to the final boss.
 Upon defeating the final boss, the protagonist has reached their goal, attaining whatever it was that they set out to do or get in the first place.

-In Kill Bill, our “Player 1” is known as “The Bride”.
+In Kill Bill, our “Player 1” is known as “The Bride.”
 She was once a part of an assassination squad led by Bill (David Carradine).
 Bill is our final boss.
 When the assassins betrayed The Bride, she set out to take revenge on each of them.
-Vernita Green (Vivica A. Fox) and O-Ren Ishii (Lucy Liu) are the first to be defeated, the latter of which made The Bride hack her way through an army of ninjas before finally allowing her to face off against her.
+Vernita Green (Vivica A. Fox) and O-Ren Ishii (Lucy Liu) are the first to be defeated, the latter of which made The Bride hack her way through an army of ninjas before finally allowing her to face off against the boss.
 Next up is Bill’s brother, Budd (Michael Madsen), followed by Bill’s new lover, Elle Driver (Daryl Hannah).
 Each subsequent boss battle brings The Bride closer to Bill’s inner circle.
 Finally, she arrives at the final boss and uses her secret technique to finish him off.
 The saga ends with The Bride driving away with her prize.

 Scott Pilgrim vs. The World